yadayada/acd_cli/README.md

  * ... minor stuff

 ##Quick start
-If you have not done so already, register a security profile with Amazon and whitelist your App.
+If you have not done so already, register a security profile with Amazon and whitelist your profile for the Cloud Drive API.
 Refer to https://developer.amazon.com/public/apis/experience/cloud-drive/content/getting-started for further details.

+As this is a local application, your security profile must include ``http://localhost`` as an allowed return url.
+If you select your profile in the the 'Security Profile Management' (https://developer.amazon.com/iba-sp/overview.html), this setting can be found in the 'Web Settings' tab, named 'Allowed Return URLs'.

-Enter your client credentials into the JSON file named `client_data`.
-You will have to complete the OAuth procedure one time.
+Enter your security profile's client credentials ('Client ID' and 'Client Secret') into the JSON file named `client_data`.

+On the first start of the program (try ``./acd_cli.py sync``), you will have to complete the OAuth procedure.
+You will be asked to visit a URL, log into Amazon and paste the URL that you have been redirected to into the console.

 ##Usage

 The following actions are built in

 ```
-    sync                refresh node list cache
+    sync                refresh node cache
+    clear-cache         clear the node cache
     tree                print directory tree
     upload              upload a file
     download            download a remote file